'Wordle' confirms the optimal starting word

-The New York Times has confirmed the best opening word to use while playing Worlde.
+The New York Times has confirmed the best opening word to use while playing Wordle.

 - READ MORE: Why ‘Wordle’ is all over your timeline